Born a Crime: Reception

 Published in November 2016, Born a Crime was received favorably by major U.S. book reviewers.
 It became a No. 1 New York Times Bestseller and was named one of the best books of the year by The New York Times, Newsday, Esquire, NPR, and Booklist.
-In early 2017, its title was used as a clue in the New York Times Crossword Puzzle.
+In early 2017, its title was used as a clue in the New York Times Crossword Puzzle, and has been used two more times, in 2019 and 2020.

 U.S. senator Tammy Duckworth cited Born a Crime as the book that inspired her to write her 2021 memoir Every Day Is a Gift, in which she relates her experiences as the child of a white American father and a Thai mother.
-First Lady Jill Biden, an English professor at Northern Virginia Community College, assigned Born a Crime as required reading for an introductory English course.
+Former first Lady Jill Biden, an English professor at Northern Virginia Community College, assigned Born a Crime as required reading for an introductory English course.

 Film adaptation

-The memoir will be adapted into a film starring Lupita Nyong'o as Patricia, Noah's mother.
-Nyong'o will also produce the film with Noah through his production company, Ark Angel Productions.
-In March 2018, Liesl Tommy was hired to direct the film.
-The film will be produced by Paramount Players.
+In 2018, it was announced that the memoir would be adapted into a film starring Lupita Nyong'o as Patricia, Noah's mother.
+Nyong'o was set to produce the film with Noah through his production company, Ark Angel Productions.
+In March 2018, Liesl Tommy was hired to direct the film, which would be produced by Paramount Players.